valentinsimeonov/nektakdao/README.md

 ### BUG - Frontend - Need to fix so that Voting system works

     Create Proposal System
-    chain_proposal_id does not seem to be fetched into the Frontend and it is not sent to the Backend We need it for the Voting System
+    chain_proposal_id, end_block and start_lock does not seem to be fetched into the Frontend and they are not sent to the Backend
+    We need them for the Voting System

 ### Frontend and Backend

-    Create Proposals and Voting Systems
-    Enable Subscriptions for GraphQL
+    Create Proposals System and Voting System nneds enabling Subscriptions for GraphQL